estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D60
+iOS and Swift.
+More time with expandable table view cells and trying to get the cell layout the way I want.

 ### R1D59
 iOS and Swift.
 Not much progress, but still coding every day which is my main goal.